Flowing the leaves of a foliation with normal speed given by the logarithm of general curvature functions: A priori estimates for general speeds

+\right) \eeq which arises as a $\lambda$ multiple of the Hessian of $u$ at which the first row is multiplied by $\lambda$ and after this also the first column of the resulting matrix.
+We further abbreviate

-the zeros of Equation (\ref{matrix}) can be written as eigenvalues of the matrix $(a^1_{ij})$.
-Analogously, defining for $r=1, ..., n$ the matrix $(a^r_{ij})$ as the matrix which is obtained by multiplying row $r$ and column $r$ in $(a_{ij})$ with $\lambda$ we can write the zeros of Equation (\ref{matrix}) as eigenvalues of the matrix $(a^r_{ij})$ in the case where we vary $y_r$, $r$ fixed, and fix $y_i=0$ for $i \neq r$.
+We summarize that the zeros of Equation (\ref{matrix}) can be written as eigenvalues of the matrix $(a^1_{ij})$ as long as $y_2=...=y_n=0$ and $y_1$ is variable.

+An analogous calculation shows that this phenomenon is not specific for the first variable.
+Defining for $r=1, ..., n$ the matrix $(a^r_{ij})$ as the matrix which is obtained by multiplying row $r$ and then column $r$ in $(a_{ij})$ with $\lambda$ we can write the zeros of Equation (\ref{matrix}) as eigenvalues of the matrix $(a^r_{ij})$ in the case where we vary $y_r$, $r$ fixed, and fix $y_i=0$ for $i \neq r$.